Mustafa Sandal: Cinema and TV career

 and appeared in a sketch titled "Romada Aşk" with Tolga Çevik and Ezgi Mola and performed his song "Tesir Altında".

+Sandal appeared in both seasons of the competition show Rising Star Türkiye, hosted by Öykü Serter and broadcast on TV8 between 2015 and 2016; in the first season, he served as a judge alongside Gülben Ergen, Demet Akalın and Fuat Güner, whilst in the second season he was on the judging panel with Yılmaz Morgül, İrem Derici and Emina Jahović.

+In 2018, he played the role of Mıstık, a local resident, in Cem Yılmaz's film Arif V 216.

 Other activities

 In 2019, Sandal joined Turkey's team on the National Sports Synchronized Skiing World Championships.
 After 17 years the championships was re-established by the Turkish Ski Federation and held in Aspen, Colorado, between 11 and 13 April 2019 in three different disciplines.
 Sandal, together with Cem Hakko, Doruk Kaya, Dr. Fatih Kıyıcı, Atakan Alaftargil, Arif Alaftargil, Metin Polat, Tunç Taşdemir and Çetin Şirvani formed the Turkish Synchronized Ski National Team which came in 2nd and 3rd place in parallel slalom races held on the first day of the competition and 8th in dished landing.
 In synchronous landings on the second day, it was 4th in the forced synchronous landing.